oval-group/GNN_branching/README.md

 * The ./plnn/ is developed on the original implementations of Branch and Bound methods, provided in the github package [PLNN_verification](https://github.com/oval-group/PLNN-verification).
 We have also directly used the MIPplanet solver provided in  [PLNN_verification](https://github.com/oval-group/PLNN-verification).

 ## Installation
 We recommend installing everything into a virtual environment.
-Depending on how you configure you environment, you may need to install a different version of pillow.
+Depending on how you configure your environment, you may need to install a different version of pillow.
 Also, remember to modify your PYTHONPATH accordingly.

 ```bash
 git clone --recursive http://github.com/oval-group/GNN_branching